longevityframework/longevity/manual/ptype/keys.md

 Here, no two users can have the same first and last names.

-We use keys to retrieve individual entity aggregates from the persistence layer, as we will see in the [chapter on `Repo.retrieve`](../repo/retrieve-keyval.html).
-You are most likely going to want to define at least one per aggregate, or you will only be able to retrieve collections of aggregates by query.
-It is possible that you have an entity type - perhaps representing an entry in a log file - for which there are no natural keys.
-You may be satisfied to confine yourself to looking up collections of these entities via queries such as range searches.
+We use keys to retrieve individual persistent objects from the persistence layer, as we will see in the [chapter on `Repo.retrieve`](../repo/retrieve-keyval.html).
+You are most likely going to want to define at least one per persistent type, or you will only be able to retrieve collections of aggregates by query.
+It is possible that you have a persistent type - perhaps representing an entry in a log file - for which there are no natural keys.
+You may be satisfied to confine yourself to looking up collections of these entities via objects such as range searches.

 It's worth reiterating that the keys that we define in our domain model are not database keys, but design constraints that live within